The Seeley House

 83 West Avenue, Fairport, NY 14450

 The elegant residence, the Seeley House, at 83 West Avenue was designated an historic landmark by the Fairport Historic Preservation Commission (FHPC) in August 2010.
-The Italianate style Seeley House is pictured in the History of Monroe County 1788-1877, by W. H. McIntosh and looks today much as it did then.
-George L. Seeley built the home at 83 West Avenue in the mid 1870’s …some articles say it was a wedding present for his wife, Almira Beardsley.
+The Italianate style Seeley House is pictured in the History of Monroe County, by W. H. McIntosh, originally published in 1877 and looks today much as it did then.
+George L. Seeley built the home at 83 West Avenue in the mid 1870s.
+There is some documentation that suggest the house was a wedding present for his wife, Almira Beardsley.

-The house meets 4 of the 5 designation criteria according to the Fairport Preservation Local Law.
-The most important is its architecture style.
-It is the most elaborate Italianate structure in the Village and has been well preserved.
+The house meets four of the five designation criteria according to the Fairport Local Preservation Local Law.
+The most important is its architectural style.
+It is one of the most elaborate Italianate structures in the Village and has been well preserved.
 Immediately one notes the tall narrow windows with carved stone lintels above.
 The style of the intricate wooden brackets supporting the eaves is repeated in the porches and cupola.

 The cupola is another Italianate characteristic.
 It has poked up gables on four sides with crowned Palladian windows, which have a carved fleur-de-le matching the carving on stone lintels below.

-The front of the house has a gable with a fully arched hooded window in the peak and 3 windows across.
-The second floor windows are segmentally arched and the main floor windows are rectangular.
-The bottom sash of the lower window is 8 inches deep.
+The front of the house has a gable with a fully arched hooded window in the peak and three windows across.
+The second floor windows frames are segmentally arched and the main floor windows are rectangular.
+The bottom sash of the lower window is eight inches deep.

-This home has large paired doors, with segmentally arched windows and a transom above the doors.
+This home has large paired doors with a segmentally arched transom window above the doors.